 Almost intuitively, middle children may gravitate towards being the peace-maker in sibling conflicts, and parents may take advantage of this trait to relinquish their role as a referee to the willing middle child.
 However, in the process, it discourages them from making their own preferences known, in their bid to “keep the peace”, and consequently, they may feel that their desires are less important or valid.

 Instead of focusing on honing your children’s talents in the same area, e.g everyone goes for music class), be attentive to the unique giftings and interests of each child and seek to develop them in those areas.
 Having the freedom to not follow in their parents’ or siblings’ footsteps can mean the world to the middle child.

 #6 Buy them something new – at least once in a while

 Your first child probably had most things first-hand, and your last is already so doted on by everyone that it doesn’t really matter that much, but to your middle child, living from hand-me-down to hand-me-down may be sending the message that they are second-best.
 Of course, it’s not that second-hand items are not good – we all need to save money for a rainy day – but your middle child would definitely appreciate the occasional treat, be it a coveted jacket or a brand-new bicycle.

 #7 Capture precious memories

 Firstborn children typically have the most photos – their first meal, first bath, first-everything, basically.
-With each subsequent child, the tendency is to not get that excited over everything new and to take a lot less photos.
+With each subsequent child, the tendency is to not get that excited over everything new and to take a lot fewer photos.
 Parents, do be mindful to take family photos whenever you can, and also to capture special individual shots of each child, especially the middle child.

 What do you do to ensure you don’t show favouritism to your children?
 Drop us a comment below!